What is Omnichannel Retail?

 - Move Into A Warehouse: When you are ready to move into a warehouse, pick a location that is central for your existing customers.
 This allows you to fulfill their orders faster.
 To ship to locales that are too expensive for you to cover independently, marketplaces come in handy.

-- Process Orders Better: Ensure that orders placed online and being fulfilled in-store are stored separately to prevent duplicate sales for the same product.
+- Process Orders Better: Ensure that orders placed online and being fulfilled in-store are picked and placed separately to prevent duplicate sales for the same product.

 Your main goal is to have just enough inventory without going out of stock.
 Using an automated system is the best way to do this.
 This also gives you an edge over large, established retailers who contend with huge amounts of inventory.